top of page

 1875 Barn

-Barn open to the public during Blacksmith Demonstrations.
+The Barn is open to the public during Blacksmithing Demonstrations.

-Agricultural exhibits include: nineteenth century veterinary tools, carriages, sleds, horse-drawn field equipment and more are presented in the 1875 barn next door to the blacksmith shop.
+The LCHS' Agricultural exhibits include nineteenth century veterinary tools, carriages, sleds, horse-drawn field equipment, and more; these are presented in the 1875 barn next to our Blacksmith Shop.

-The barn, which has a wood frame salvaged from an area barn, uses mortise and tenon interlocking joints held together by wooden pegs.
-By a fortunate coincidence the framework dimensions were identical to the Society’s vacant lot between the blacksmith shop and another building.
+The barn, which has a wood frame salvaged from a local barn, uses mortise and tenon interlocking joints held together by wooden pegs.
+By a fortunate coincidence, the framework dimensions were identical to the Society’s vacant lot between the Blacksmith Shop and another building.

-Displays range from sausage stuffers to one-row corn cultivators and miniature profiles of LaSalle County soils.
-One exhibit documents the evolution of various planters from hand-operated to mechanized implements that allowed farmers to increase their production while saving time and labor.
+Displays range from sausage stuffers, to one-row corn cultivators, and miniature profiles of LaSalle County soils.
+One exhibit documents the evolution of various planters, from hand-operated to the mechanized implements- which allowed farmers to increase their production, while saving time and labor.

 CANAL MARKET

 This building was previously the Utica Lumber Shed.
-The LaSalle County Historical Society purchased the former lumber shed in 2012 and rehabbed the building to offer 26 stalls and two rooms.
-The Canal Market seasonally hosts weekend markets (Memorial Day until the last full weekend in September) as well as other special events.
+The LaSalle County Historical Society purchased the former lumber shed in 2012 and rehabbed the building to offer 26 vendor stalls and two enclosed rooms.
+The Canal Market seasonally hosts weekend markets (Memorial Day until the last full weekend in September), as well as other special events.

 WINTER WINE WALK